 - Chronic Stress: Prolonged exposure to high levels of stress can disrupt the hormonal balance in the body, potentially leading to increased testosterone production.
 Stress management techniques such as relaxation exercises and therapy can help mitigate this effect.

 - Alcohol Consumption: Excessive alcohol intake has been associated with increased testosterone levels.
-However, chronic alcohol abuse can also disrupt the endocrine system, leading to hormonal imbalances and other health issues.
+Chronic alcohol abuse can also disrupt the endocrine system, leading to hormonal imbalances and other health issues.

 Potential Benefits and Risks of High Testosterone